TRS-omix/software/README.md

 1. `sequence.fasta`,
 2. `trs.txt`.

-The file called sequence.fasta contains a genome of the examined organism, with the use of which the `TRS-omix` search engine searches for microsatellites of the trinucleotide repeats type, and also extracts sequences between such trinucleotide repeats and executes initial analyses of the genome.
+The file called sequence.fasta contains a genome of the examined organism, with the use of which the `TRS-omix` search engine searches for the trinucleotide repeats, and also extracts sequences between such trinucleotide repeats and executes initial analyses of the genome.
 The file `trs.txt` contains classified TRS motifs – each line includes TRS motifs preceded by the sign “#”.
 One such line is identified as one considered class of TRS motifs.
 In a similar sense, the file called `trs.txt` is treated as a file with a set of search rules in files of the FASTA type.

 ### Output file: The output file include: